juno-fx/juno_k3s/CONTRIBUTING.md

 That's why `make test-*` is preferrable for CI, while `converge` is better for local dev.
 You still might want to run it locally when checking for idempotency - `make test` runs the playbook twice and expects no changes flagged on the 2nd run.

+## Release workflow

+This section aims to guide maintainers through the release workflow.

+When making a release tag, we first run the airgap tests.
+Those are expensive in terms of time - about 30 minutes per platform!

+Execution in customer environments is much faster - a bulk of that time is taken performing k3s image uploads from the runners to AWS.

+We manually trigger the airgap tests for now, by going to GH actions tab and running the workflow.